Collection Development Policy

 The general audience is that of an adult learner, and with the exception of the Juvenile/Young Adult collections at Clemens Library, materials will be aimed at adults.

 Classroom materials such as textbooks and workbooks are not generally added to the library collection, as they are expensive, frequently updated, and maintaining such a collection would not be sustainable or even necessary as students are expected to buy or lease the necessary textbooks for their courses.
 The exception to this would be textbooks donated or written by faculty members, or in other special circumstances.
+The library is, however, eager to partner with faculty in the provision of multi-user ebooks which allow for courses to make use of such material and save student the cost of individual book expenses.
+We also seek to assist faculty with the use of open educational resources, whether it be in using those materials created by others, or the development of our own materials.

 For the purposes of clarity there are several categories of material selection criteria which reflect the differing situations according to type of material.
-These are: Books (print and electronic), Theology, Subscriptions, and Reference Materials.
+These are: Books (print and electronic), Theology, Subscriptions, Media, and Reference Materials.
 Though there can be overlap and particular items could occupy multiple categories, these are the primary distinctions drawn up in this policy.

 Criteria for the Selection of Books (print and electronic)

 Note that depending on intended use, a print or electronic book may be selected.
-We collect primarily in print format for firm orders of books, although this might evolve according to local reading preferences, availability from vendors, and acceptability of licensing terms.
+We primarily collect in print format for firm orders of books, although this might evolve according to local reading preferences, availability from vendors, and acceptability of licensing terms.

 The following will be considered in the selection of books: